chrissimpkins/naked-docs/toolshed_overview.rst

 **C Module Import**: ``Naked.toolshed.c.benchmarking``

-The benchmarking module includes decorators for timed testing of methods and functions over a series of 10 trials x 10 - 1 million repetitions.
-This includes a decorator that runs a standardized built-in Python method in sequence with your function or method for comparison.
+The benchmarking module includes decorators for timed testing of methods and functions over 10 - 1 million repetitions.
+This includes a decorator that runs a benchmark built-in Python method in sequence with your function or method for comparison.

-Documentation: coming soon...
+Documentation: :doc:`toolshed_benchmarking`

 Casts Module